-If you’re anything like me, then there is nothing better than waking up in a strange new place and enjoying the best adventures that are a world away from your normal routine.
+If you’re anything like me, then there is nothing better than waking up in a strange new place and enjoying the best adventures that are a world away from your normal routine, particularly if you’re able to travel around using Charter Flights.
 These ultimate experiences around the globe are what I have found to be the best of the best, and I hope these ideas inspire you to add a destination or two to your travel bucket list (and to start checking them off!).

 If you need even more motivation, check out the best 200 travel quotes for inspiration.